LiamBindle/sequence/docs/api.md

 ## Using `sequence.State`

-The `sequence.State` is the object you use to interact with the Sequence Virtual Machine (SVM).
+The `sequence.State` is the object you use to interact with the Sequence virtual machine.
 It's a simple object and it's functions are listed below

 ```python
 state: sequence.State